Suprafen/Telegram-Like-Drawing-Text-Editing/README.md

  ## Current tasks:

 - [X] To make a background for text view to become nice.
 Without the background duplication.
-   - [ ] To make a background seen as one area with rounded rectangles at each intersection.
+   - [ ] To make a background seen as one area with rounded corners at each intersection.
 - [ ] Substitute default slider with custom view as Telegram’s video sample shows.
 - [ ] Refactor existing code that’s used to set filling.
 Move it to NSLayoutManager
 - [ ] Use provided by Telegram icons for buttons and make them change icons dynamically.